 Keep journalists up to date

 Daily newspapers are still the most important medium for reaching a broad public.
 Radio and television also have a large reach.
-So that journalists find out about your petition, inform them and provide them with all the relevant facts, pictures and an exciting, personal story about your concern.
-You should inform the press when you start your petition and, most importantly, invite them to all of your offline actions and the submission of the petition.
+To ensure that journalists find out about your petition, inform them and provide them with all relevant facts, pictures and an exciting, personal story about your concern.
+You should inform the press when you start your petition and, above all, invite them to all your offline actions and to hand over the petition.
+Details zur Übergabe

-Keep interested journalists informed about developments in the meantime.
-Events that are thematically related to your petition, e.g. a public holiday, a demonstration or a draft law are suitable as a starting point for a press release.
-Most of them have no experience with it, but editors don't bite and they can't say more than no. Let's go:
+Please keep interested journalists up to date on any interim developments.
+Events that are thematically related to your petition, e.g. a holiday, a demonstration or a draft law are suitable as a starting point for a press release.
+Most people have no experience with this, but editors don't bite and they can't do more than say no. Let's go:

-collect contacts: Look for e-mail addresses and telephone numbers of editors who might be interested in your issue.
-Possible points of overlap are: same topics (e.g. specialist newspapers), regional proximity (local newspapers) or ideal proximity (same convictions).
+Collect contacts: Find email addresses and phone numbers of editorial teams that might be interested in your issue.
+Possible points of overlap are: same topics (e.g. specialist newspapers), regional proximity (local newspapers) or ideological proximity (same beliefs).

-make contact: Call the editorial offices and ask which e-mail address you should send your information to or ask for the contact of the editor.
+make contact: Call the editorial offices and ask which e-mail address is best to send your information to or ask for the contact of the editor.
 It's important to send a message to the right person or department, otherwise your information will be lost.

-write a press release: Send out a press release about your petition.
-It should present all the facts factually and to the point and contain contact persons for more information.
-Checklist press release:
+Write a press release: Send out a press release about your petition.
+It should present all the facts objectively and to the point and include contacts for more information.
+Press release checklist: